Get my latest blog post direct to your inbox every week!

 Two senior men in a company had a major fall out.
 By the time I got involved to mediate, one refused to even be in the room with the other.
 His reason?
 He required input from his colleague in order to complete his own work and he was constantly missing deadlines because his colleague wasn't forthcoming.
 As a result he had to deal with a lot of angry customers.

-One angry customer too many and he confronted his colleague in what turned into a shouting match that got completely out of hand.
-What he didn't know was that his colleague was suffering from extreme work overload alongside some personal crisis and had, after this row, been found staring at his computer frozen for two hours.
+One angry customer was too many and he confronted his colleague in what turned into a shouting match that got completely out of hand.
+What he didn't know was that his colleague was suffering from extreme work overload alongside some personal crisis and had, after this row, been admitted to hospital.

 All he knew was his colleague had been signed off with "stress" following the row.
 Once I gained his colleague's permission to share with him what was really happening, he completely changed and showed immediate huge compassion for his colleague.